Hjalmar Schacht: After the war

 Schacht had supported Hitler's gaining power and had been an important official of the Nazi regime.
 Thus, he was arrested by the Allies in 1945.
 He was put on trial at Nuremberg for "conspiracy" and "crimes against peace" (planning and waging wars of aggression), but not war crimes or crimes against humanity.
+Gustave Gilbert, an American Army psychologist, administered a German version of the Wechsler-Bellevue IQ test on Nazi leaders including Schacht.
+Schacht scored 143, the highest among the leaders tested, after adjustment upwards to take account of his age.

-Schacht pleaded not guilty to these charges.
+Schacht pleaded not guilty to the charges against him.
 He cited in his defense that he had lost all official power before the war even began, that he had been in contact with Resistance leaders like Hans Gisevius throughout the war, and that he had been arrested and imprisoned in a concentration camp himself.

 His defenders argued that he was just a patriot trying to make the German economy strong.
 Furthermore, Schacht was not a member of the NSDAP and shared very little of their ideology.
 The British judges favored acquittal, while the Soviet judges wanted to convict and execute.
 The British prevailed, and Schacht was acquitted on 1 October 1946.
 However, at a West German denazification trial, Schacht was sentenced to eight years of hard labor.
 He was freed on appeal in 1948.